lukashalim/Notes/General Analytics.md

 - Using Eigenvalues
  - look at clusters and find the one with the largest *second* principal component

+Canonical Correlation Analysis
+- "Canonical correlation analysis follows a procedure similar to factor analysis, but focuses  on accounting for themaximum amount of the relationship between thetwo sets of variables, rather than within a single set (e.g. a single factor)."

 ### Techniques to Know:
 Rule induction
 - combination of decision trees & neural nets